BaileyJM02/markdown-to-pdf/README.md

 ```

 ([Boolean](#boolean))
-Whether a table of contents should be generated
+Whether a table of contents should be generated.

 ## Input Types